FabriCommunity/fabricommunity.github.io/site/using/logs.md

 2. **You can now simply paste the link MultiMc gives you.
 It should be on your clipboard already.**

 ## Uploading your log file
+---
-Please upload your log to a paste site instead of uploading it directly.
+Please **upload your log to a paste site** instead of uploading it directly, this makes it much easier to work with.
 Common paste sites include:
 * [paste.gg](https://paste.gg/) 1MiB limit, no account needed
 * [paste.ee](https://paste.ee/) 1MiB limit, no account needed
 * [pastebin](https://pastebin.com/) 512KiB limit, no account needed